 This guidance should be read in conjunction with the Diocesan safeguarding policies and associated guidance contained within ‘ safeguarding within the Diocese of Blackburn’ 2015 and the full national guidelines are available for further information – Practice Guidance: Safer Recruitment July 2016

 Blackburn Diocese Disclosure and Barring service is now provided by CCPAS (The Churches’ Child Protection Advisory Service).Each Church will have to register individually to access the system.
-The many benefits of this fully-secure system include:
+The fully-secure system provides many benefits.

 To apply to use the CCPAS E-bulk, the parish should down load and print the CCPAS disclosure service information from the link below.
 Hard copies of pages 10 and 11 (direct debit mandate) should be completed and sent to Julie Grimshaw at Diocesan Offices, Clayton House, Walker Office Park, Blackburn, BB1 2QE to be authorised.
 Upon receipt these will be processed and forwarded to CCPAS who will register the parish for the E-bulk service.

 Before registration any administrative enquires can be dealt with by Safeguarding Administrator Julie Grimshaw on 01254 503088 or email@example.com after registration CCPAS should be contacted directly on 0845 120 45 50.

 Other Useful Documents (please follow the links below)